phillipadsmith/2014.phillipadsmith.com/_drafts/2014-07-24-the-tao-of-static-news-app-development.md

 It's great that there are [all][nprtemplate] [these][tarbell] [tools][jekyllrb] for [bootstrapping a static news app](http://phillipadsmith.com/2014/07/bootstrapping-the-static-news-app.html), but was is the day-to-day experience of developing with them, or using them as a reporter?
 That's what we're exploring today.
 {: .lead}

 Building static apps has come a long way over the last few years and several key improvements have made the process much smoother.
-I touched on [some of those concepts yesterday](http://phillipadsmith.com/2014/07/bootstrapping-the-static-news-app.html) -- e.g., project scaffolding & HTML tempting systems that enable the use of includes and inheritance -- and I'll run though some of the other key ingredients for a [delicious tasting static news app](http://phillipadsmith.com/2014/07/recipes-for-delicious-tasting-static-news-apps.html) today, including:
+I touched on [some of those concepts yesterday](http://phillipadsmith.com/2014/07/bootstrapping-the-static-news-app.html) -- e.g., project scaffolding & HTML tempting systems that enable the use of includes and inheritance.
+Today, I'll run though some of the other key ingredients for a [delicious tasting static news app](http://phillipadsmith.com/2014/07/recipes-for-delicious-tasting-static-news-apps.html), including:

 * Previewing files through a mini HTTP server
 * Pre-processing, generating or rendering, and asset pipelines